janolaf/podman-pod-script/README.md

 # podman-pod-script
-Stores my shell and kube pod scripts created by podman.
-Some have not been tested in a while.

-Most are converted Docker Compose scripts.
+Most of the scripts are old.
+Moving everything over to quadlet files.

+## Current Quadlets

+- Mealie
+- Audiobookshelf
+- Minecraft Bedrock Server

 ## Current SHell Scripts

-* photoprism (converted docker-compose)
+- photoprism (converted docker-compose)
-* audiobookshelf
-* calibre-web
-* photoview
-* typemill
-* audiobookshelf

 ## Current Kube YAML

-* heimdall
-* jupyter
-* mealie
-* valhiem docker server
+- valhiem docker server
-* authentik
+- pgAdmin4

 # TODO

 Need to add Udici instructions.
 If you use SELinux, Audiobookshelf will be prevented from playing audio files from a shared directory.